Modern History Playlist

 British Repression, Gandhi’s Arrest & Dharasana Salt Works (1930)

-After the Salt March, the British government responded with brutal repression.
+After the Salt March, the British responded with brutal repression.
 Gandhi was arrested in May 1930 before leading a raid on Dharasana Salt Works.
-His arrest triggered mass protests.
-The Dharasana Satyagraha, led by Abbas Tyabji and Sarojini Naidu, drew global attention due to its non-violent defiance and police brutality.
+The subsequent Dharasana Satyagraha, led by Abbas Tyabji and Sarojini Naidu, became the movement's defining moment, showcasing the moral power of non-violent defiance against colonial cruelty to the entire world.

-After the Salt March, the British government responded with brutal repression.
+After the Salt March, the British responded with brutal repression.
 Gandhi was arrested in May 1930 before leading a raid on Dharasana Salt Works.
-His arrest triggered mass protests.
-The Dharasana Satyagraha, led by Abbas Tyabji and Sarojini Naidu, drew global attention due to its non-violent defiance and police brutality.
+The subsequent Dharasana Satyagraha, led by Abbas Tyabji and Sarojini Naidu, became the movement's defining moment, showcasing the moral power of non-violent defiance against colonial cruelty to the entire world.

 Key Events: Gandhi’s Arrest and Dharasana Satyagraha